IP to ASN Lookup Tool

 FAQs

 IP to ASN lookup is performed by beginning with one IP Address which gives you the ASN holding it.
 But an ASN lookup will start with an AS number and you will receive all the IP ranges under the control of that autonomous system along with all the network details.
-In case you are aware of the ASN, then use our ASN lookup tool instead.
+In case you are aware of the ASN, then use our ASN Lookup Tool instead.

 IPv4 is the original format of internet addresses, for example 192.0.2.0.
 IPv4 address works with 32 bits, so it makes around 4.3 billion possible numbers.
 This was a lot in the early days, in the 1980s.
 However, a problem appeared when there were a lot of new machines and devices like computers, mobile phones, the internet of things, and servers.
 It turned out that we did not have enough addresses for all.